ozinka/text-work/README.md

 ## Usage

 1. Open any `.txt` file.
-2. The language mode should automatically switch to `ozi-work` (or you can select it manually).
+2. The language mode should automatically switch to `text-work` (or you can select it manually).
 3. Enjoy the highlighting and productivity features!

 ## Extension Settings